The Chinese cultural revolution – in 10 movie classics

 It’s a heartbreaking story about loss, with which Zhang Yimou follows the style of earlier successes such as “Red Lantern”, but focuses more on memories, repression and longing.
 “Coming Home” is not so much a political statement, in fact, I’d go so far as to say that it uses the historical context of the cultural revolution primarily as a setting for human drama.
 An excellent film though.

 That’s it.
 I hope you enjoyed this little journey through Chinese cinema and discover some new works of art.
 By listing these ten films, I think I can discern a few patterns.
 For example, some have a more conciliatory character, others are hard and raw and open old wounds.
 You typically can recognize the more critical films by the fact that they were not released in China or were released in censored form.
 Please let me know what your favorite film is or which work you are missing from this list.
 Cheers!
+PS.
+If you’re learning Chinese through film, see my guide to Chinese film classics or take a look at the complete Chinese movie section.

 Further reading